techiescamp/linux-foundation-coupon/README.md

 Following are the Latest Linux Foundation Coupon Codes  For Certification &amp; Training Programs

-## [UpTo 45% OFF] Linux Foundation 2-Days ONLY Sale
+## [UpTo 47% OFF] Linux Foundation 2-Days ONLY Sale

-Save up to 45% on CKA, CKAD and other Linux foundation certifications, e-Learning and other programs.
+Save up to 47% on CKA, CKAD and other Linux foundation certifications, e-Learning and other programs.
 This is a two days only limited time sale.

+For individual certifications, save flat 40%.

 **Coupon:** Use code **OSSEU24ICYMI** at [kube.promo/devops](https://kube.promo/devops)

-You can get up to 45% discount using the following bundles.
+You can get up to 47% discount using the following bundles.

 The following are the best bundles to **save 45% ($800+ savings)** with code **OSSEU24ICYMI**